-Jean Hailes for Women’s Health is a national not-for-profit organisation based in Clayton, Victoria, Australia.
+Jean Hailes for Women's Health is a national not-for-profit organisation based in Melbourne, Australia.

 Jean Hailes is an incorporated association governed by an independent Board of Directors who provide their time and expertise on a voluntary basis and receive no fees, salaries or benefits from the work they undertake for the Board.
 The Board oversees and ensures compliance with the Jean Hailes vision, mission and strategic direction.